lunchbag/hugo-blog/content/posts/how-i-m-saving-1200-a-year-by-using-easy-home-grown-solutions.md

 I ended up realizing that all I really needed was a template.
 All the other features that were offered were not so useful to me, and at least not useful enough for me to justify the monthly price.

 I was capable of coding my own theme and have it look exactly how I want, but I decided that would be an extremely poor use of my time.
-I would rather be spending my time coding new features or improvements for the main site, than to pretty-ing up the knowledge base.
+I would rather be spending my time coding new features or improvements for the main site, than pretty-ing up the knowledge base.

 This led me to browsing [Themeforest](https://themeforest.net) for some Jekyll or Hugo themes since I was familiar with these static-site generators and I wasn't looking for the bloat that came with a Wordpress or Ghost site.